MMC Knowledge Intensive EIS Fund

 As at 22 March 2022, the MMC Knowledge Intensive EIS fund reached capacity and stopped accepting applications.

 Please see our other EIS offers that are currently open.

 Alternatively, to be notified when the MMC Knowledge Intensive EIS Fund next opens, please register your interest below.

 MMC Ventures has invested exclusively in technology for over 20 years.
-The business has a proven track record of backing some of the UK’s fastest growing private technology companies, and has a history of delivering realised returns to investors, with £83 million returned to EIS investors since 2010.
+The business has a proven track record of backing some of the UK’s fastest-growing private technology companies, including Gousto and Bloom & Wild, and has a history of delivering realised returns to investors, with £62.9 million returned to EIS investors on investments made since 2010.

-The MMC Ventures Knowledge Intensive EIS fund is a new EIS fund.
-The fund will follow the same investment strategy and be managed by the same team as the MMC EIS fund.
-The fund will seek to invest in a portfolio of 10 – 12 disruptive early stage technology investments.
+The MMC Knowledge Intensive EIS Fund follows the same investment strategy and is managed by the same team as the MMC Ventures EIS Fund.

-MMC’s investment strategy has been largely unchanged since it started.
 MMC believes the companies most likely to transform today’s markets — or create new ones — will do it from the inside out: improving existing technology, rebuilding tech infrastructure and using data in fundamentally new ways.
-These are the businesses MMC aims to identify and help to scale up.
+These are the businesses MMC aims to identify and help scale up.

 - Knowledge Intensive Approved EIS fund investing in transformative technology businesses

-- Investors should expect a diversified portfolio of c.
-10-12 companies
+- Investors should expect a diversified portfolio of around 10 companies

 - Mix of new and later-stage investments